Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

-In order to reach the low energy consumption of \implem{ContikiMAC}, one might attempt at reducing the prescribed duty-cycle of the X-MAC variants.
-This would however lead to poor performance in the other metrics.
+Given the duty cycle used by X-MAC defines the time spent in listening time, it would seem reasonable to reduce the prescribed duty-cycle of the X-MAC in order to reach energy consumption levels close to \implem{ContikiMAC}.
+For example, one might consider to use a duty cycle of 1\%.
+But in fact this approach impacts negatively the other performance metrics.
 Indeed X-MAC needs on average two strobes to detect a transmission.
-This implies that a node has to stay listening for at least 5.5 ms after wake-up.
-Reducing the duty cycle would lead to a decrease of the listening time and then the probability to detect incoming traffic.
+This implies that a node has to stay listening for at least 5.3 ms after wake-up.
+This leads to a duty cycle ratio of at least 4.25\%.
+Reducing the duty cycle would cause a decrease of the listening time and then the probability to detect incoming traffic.
 We performed some experiments using a duty cycle of 1\% (similar to that of \implem{ContikiMAC}), but the PDR dropped below the 5\% mark, due to the nodes being unable to detect incoming frames.